 The Office of Management and Budget sent a memo to federal agencies to ensure that 12% of the fiscal year 2023 government procurement goes to small, disadvantaged businesses, the White House said.
 The administration also said that they would make it easier for the small business administration to issue loans to borrowers who are usually shut out of the process.

 At the Freedman’s Bank Forum, Harris said that the problem of getting loans does not only apply to businesses.
+Fortunately, they can now click here to apply for a loan from a trustworthy lender.

 “Today Black and Latino homeowners are rejected by traditional financial institutions at a higher rate when applying for home loans,” Harris said.
 “This is the case even when they have credit profiles similar to other applicants.”